alloc/indo/README.md

 For example, `indo rm foo bar` removes the `./foo` and `./bar` directories (relative to the working directory).

+The given directories are not required to contain a `package.json`.
+For example, you can do `indo rm packages` to delete the entire `packages` directory, which may contain dozens of repos, each with its own `package.json`.

+It's basically `rm -rf` but with a confirmation prompt and cleanup of the nearest `.indo.json` config.

 &nbsp;

 ### `indo init`